-Wheelbarrow politics: Can Labour hold its electoral coalition together?
+Wheelbarrow politics Can Labour keep its coalition on track?

 Introduction: Labour's electoral wheelbarrow

 The British Seven Segments

 Progressive Activists

 Civic Pragmatists

 Disengaged Battlers

 Established Liberals

 Loyal Nationals

 ...a group that cares about others, at home or abroad.
 They wish for less conflict and more ... a group that are just getting by.
 They blame the system for its unfairness, but not other people